 Spray white oil emulsions (1%) to hinder the uptake and transmission of the virus by aphids.

 Always consider an integrated approach with preventive measures and biological treatments if available.
 There is no chemical treatment for viral infections.
 However, holding the population of whiteflies in check can reduce the severity of the infection.
-Soil application of carbofuran at the time of sowing and 4-5 foliar sprays of dimethoate or metasystox at an interval of 10 days can effectively control whitefly populations.
+Soil application at the time of sowing and 4-5 foliar sprays of dimethoate or metasystox at an interval of 10 days can effectively control whitefly populations.